LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

 .. c:function:: sunrealtype N_VMinQuotient(N_Vector num, N_Vector denom)

-   This routine returns the minimum of the quotients obtained by termwise dividing the elements of *n* by the elements in *d*:
+   This routine returns the minimum real component of the quotients obtained by termwise dividing the elements of *n* by the elements in *d*:

    .. math::